andkov/launching-pad-cfd/README.md

 ## Sample Initial Prompt

 > I'd like to explore the data table  is-aggregated-data-april-2005-sep-2025.csv described by INPUT-manifest.md and aswer the following questions: 1) What is the trend of the total caseload of income support?
-2) what is the role of ETW and BFE components in understaning this trend?
+2) what is the role of ETW and BFE components in understanding this trend?